rajatmodi62/rajatmodi62.github.io/about.md

 The challenge then is which one to solve first.
 Now that i hold these problems in mind (which is a form of fast memory), i keep looking for cool tools which will enable solving them.
 And as soon as something appears, i focus on solving it.

+The running benchmark for AI is 1) something which can run in a toaster for less than twenty dollars 2) something which is as powerful as a big model without loss in performance.
+3) something which can train on-device on the chip and does not need a big cluster.
+Obviously, it sounds weird and stupid.
+Just a thought to ponder upon.
 <!--
 i drop all i am doing, and get back to solving it.
 From a recruiter's perspective, my work is "high risk-high variance".
 But, it seems that some of my high risk ideas are getting published (for now).
 Hopefully, the trend continues :-). -->